samueljklee/canvas-ai/docs/archive/READY-FOR-YOU.md

 - I'll complete Phase 3 packaging

 **Option 2: Let me use placeholders**
-- I'll use "Workspace Canvas Team" and temp icons
+- I'll use "Canvas AI Team" and temp icons
 - You can update later before final release

 **Option 3: You take over**